alimcodescalers/G8_testing/docs/performance/unixbench_test/unixbench_test.md

 - Also results will be pushed on the environment repo under **testresults** directory

-  In order to make this work make sure to identify who you are:
+  - In order to make this work make sure to identify who you are:

   ```
   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"
   ```
+  - Also make sure to have your ssh key on the machine that will be used for running the test.
+And that you have access on the environment repo where the results will be pushed.

 ### Tearing Down the test
  - In order to clean all the created virtual machines and deployed cloud spaces: